To explore any of these planned giving options, contact our Director of Philanthropy,

 For donors 70 ½ years or older, required minimum distributions may be used to make gifts from an IRA.
 Up to $100,000 may be donated each year without incurring an income tax.
 You direct distributions in the amount of your choosing from your traditional or Roth IRA to The Stewardship Network.
 This can be a one-time or recurring gift.
 The distributions go directly to The Stewardship Network and are not subject to federal income tax.
 Note: That if you are still working and contributing to a retirement account, this gift could impact your taxable income.
 Please consult with a qualified advisor before making a gift.

 Gifts for the Future

 Wills or Trusts

 Help protect nature for years to come by making a gift to The Stewardship Network in your estate plan.
-You can designate an amount or percentage of your estate to The Stewardship Network by including a bequest provision in your will or revocable trust.
-You can do this when you create this document or you can amend an existing one.
-Your distribution is fully deductible for federal estate tax purposes and there is no limit on the deduction your estate can claim.
+You can designate an amount or percentage of your estate to go to The Stewardship Network by including a bequest provision in your will or revocable trust.
+Your distribution is fully deductible for federal estate tax purposes and there is no limit on the deduction that your estate can claim.
 In addition, the gift is usually exempt from state inheritance laws.

 If you wish to name The Stewardship Network in your estate plan, we should be named as:

 The Stewardship Network, a nonprofit corporation organized under the laws of the State of Michigan, with a principal business address of 416 Longshore Drive, Ann Arbor, MI 48105.